 - A tour of the internationally significant geothermal features including Inferno Crater, the world’s largest crypto geyser, Frying Pan Lake, one of the world’s largest hot water springs and the unique Warbrick Terrace, a silica terrace that is growing in an unusual right-angle shape.
 We will also view a number of unusual and rare plants that thrive in and amongst those geothermal features.

 - A close look at the conservation efforts throughout the Waimangu Valley.
 The native forest in the valley is the only New Zealand example of a native forest naturally regenerating from complete devastation due to natural disaster.
-A significant pest eradication programme, undertaken in partnership with the Department of Conservation, has resulted in a flourishing wildlife refuge.
+A significant pest eradication programme has resulted in a flourishing wildlife refuge.